Spelkington/triangle/Laws/Constitution.md

 To accept a bid for Initiation, a New Member must demonstrate knowledge of the history and chosen ideals of our Fraternity.
 Additionally, New Members accepting a bid for Initiation shall commit to paying one-time Initiation dues to the National Fraternity to support the maintenance of National records in perpetuity.

-Upon his Initiation, each New Member shall become a Brother of the Utah Chapter of Triangle Fraternity and receive the full rights and commitments of a Triangle Brother.
+Upon their Initiation, each New Member shall become a Brother of the Utah Chapter of Triangle Fraternity and receive the full rights and commitments of a Triangle Brother.
 They will be recorded as Brothers by the National Fraternity and made eligible for attendance at [National Events](#) and financial aid and scholarships by the [Triangle Education Foundation](#).
-Additionally, he will become eligible for the status of **Alumni Brother** upon the fulfillment of his commitments to become an **Alumni Brother.**
+Additionally, they will become eligible for the status of **Alumni Brother** upon the fulfillment of their commitments to become an **Alumni Brother.**

 ### Chapter Honorary